ysyk2021/train-your-brain-for-focus-exercises-and-techniques-for-improving-your-concentration/src/chapter-5-3.md

-# Strategies for Using Brain Training to Maximize Opportunities and Minimize Distractions

 Brain training is a powerful tool for improving focus and concentration.
 By using brain training techniques, individuals can improve their ability to stay on task and minimize distractions.
 In this chapter, we will explore the basic idea behind brain training for focus and provide strategies for using brain training to maximize opportunities and minimize distractions.